This Site Was Built for Agents

 For people who still prefer typing, there's Virtual Joey — the chatbot in the bottom right corner.
 It knows what page you're on and adjusts accordingly.
 The preset questions stream back cached responses instantly.
 Free-form questions hit the API.
 It sounds like me because I wrote the answers myself.

 If you're a builder with a personal site, you should be doing this.
 Your next opportunity might come from an agent that never opens a browser.
+Whether it finds you depends on what's waiting when it looks.